MatuxGG/ModManager/README.md

 - Better Polus : https://github.com/Brybry16/BetterPolus
 - Cultist : https://github.com/Aeolic/CultistMod

+And ...
+Some other mods that will be credited directly in Mod Manager in a few patches :)

 ### Many alternative mod servers

 - All Of Us : https://discord.io/allofus